On this page

 The South London Waste Plan guides planning applications for developments that manage waste in the boroughs of Croydon, Kingston, Merton and Sutton.

-Sutton Council are the administrative project lead for the South London Waste Plan on behalf of the above named boroughs.
+Sutton Council were the administrative project lead for the Draft South London Waste Plan on behalf of the above named boroughs and all the relevant documents can be viewed at: wasteplan (Sutton website)

 South London Waste Plan 2012